Your own SPARCStation 5 workstation, with QEmu and Solaris, PART 2 - Installing Solaris 2.6

 The installer will bother us with another warning that there is still unused disk space.
 We ignore it and select Ok.

 The installer will create the partitions and start copying files.
-A proper '90's system administrator will now go for a cup of coffee and a chat. :) But actually it only takes a few minutes with QEMU.
+A proper '90's system administrator will now go for a cup of coffee and a chat (and a cigarette? ;)).
+But actually it only takes a few minutes with QEMU.
+Too short to make a Greek coffee, as is my particular liking. ;)

 First thing to do is to set our default gateway (or 'default router' in Solaris terms) to 10.0.2.2.
 We select the Solaris Install Console and type the following (the # is the prompt, we don't type that):